E. H. Moore: Accomplishments

 Moore convinced the New York Mathematical Society to change its name to the American Mathematical Society, whose Chicago branch he led.
 He presided over the AMS, 1901–02, and edited the Transactions of the American Mathematical Society, 1899–1907.
 He was elected to the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He was an Invited Speaker at the International Congress of Mathematicians in 1908 in Rome and in 1912 in Cambridge, England.

-The American Mathematical Society established a prize in his honor in 2002.
+In 2002, the American Mathematical Society established the E. H. Moore Research Article Prize in his honor.